-Salman Khan on South films doing well: Want to do best, but no formula to success | Entertainment
+Salman Khan on south films doing well: Want to do best, but no formula to success | Entertainment

 - India

-Superstar Salman Khan on Monday said films from South cinema have been doing ''really well'' and though every artiste wants to make a good movie, there is no formula that can guarantee box office success.
+Superstar Salman Khan on Monday said films from the south are doing ''really well'' and though every artiste wants to make a good movie, there is no formula to guarantee box office success.

 Khan recently came on board to present the Hindi version of Kichcha Sudeepa's upcoming Kannada fantasy action-adventure film ''Vikrant Rona''.